skills/secure-code-game/README.md

 1. If you get stuck, read the hint in the `hint.js` file.
 1. Compare your solution with `solution.py`.

+If you need assistance, don't hesitate to ask for help in our [GitHub Discussions](https://github.com/skills/secure-code-game/discussions) or on our [Slack](https://gh.io/securitylabslack), at the [#secure-code-game](https://ghsecuritylab.slack.com/archives/C05DH0PSBEZ) channel.

 ## Level 2: Matrix

 _You have completed Level 1: Black Friday!
 Welcome to Level 2: Matrix. :tada:_

+By the way, we welcome contributions for new game levels!
+Learn more [here](https://github.com/skills/secure-code-game/blob/main/CONTRIBUTING.md)

 ### 📝 Storyline